Or … How to Dodge Dewar Bullets

 If people count on you to supply liquid nitrogen or other cryogenic liquids for storing biological samples or processes like Liquid Chromatography Mass Spectrometry (LCMS) and Molecular Beam Epitaxy (MBE), the saying can apply to your relationship with your dewars and liquid cylinders.

 Because, most of the time, things are good.

 But when things go bad (you unexpectedly run out of liquid, liquid stops flowing, or your floors get water damaged), the more familiar you are with the operations and maintenance of your dewars and liquid cylinders, the faster you can make things better.

 This post will reacquaint you with a key piece of equipment - dewars and liquid cylinders – so that you can quickly solve problems and resolve issues that keep you away from you numerous #1 priorities.

 Many people use the word “dewar” to describe a “liquid cylinder”, and vice versa.
 There are some key differences.

 What is a Liquid Cylinder?

-Liquid Cylinders are pressurized containers specifically designed for cryogenic liquids.
-Liquid Cylinders let you with withdraw liquid and/or gas.
+Liquid cylinders are pressurized containers specifically designed for cryogenic liquids.
+Liquid cylinders let you withdraw liquid and/or gas.